Adelashl6/keywords_classification_badeline/readme.md

 And move it to ./data/keyword_extraction

 # preprocess
-run the preprocess_keywords.py to generate the corresponding files. train_recipe_3k_keyword.pkl: regenerate the keyword annotation file into a format that can easily be loaded. vovab.pkl: collect the keywords of the whole dataset as a corpus split.pkl: split the dataset into training and validation datasets and restore the video_ids for training and validation sets
+run the preprocess_keywords.py to generate the corresponding files.\n train_recipe_3k_keyword.pkl: regenerate the keyword annotation file into a format that can easily be loaded. vovab.pkl: collect the keywords of the whole dataset as a corpus split.pkl: split the dataset into training and validation datasets and restore the video_ids for training and validation sets